JeanMertz/jeanmertz.com/content/career/_index.md

-I am a **skilled communicator with managerial experience** and a feeling for user experience which allows me to bridge the gap between different units within an organisation.
+I am a **skilled communicator with managerial experience** and a feeling for user experience which allows me to bridge the gap between different units within an organization.
 I enjoy coaching my peers and get _fuzzy feelings_ when I can make a small contribution to the growth of others.

 I am an **avid learner** of a diverse set of fields, such as software